AngularChat

 } //etc

-I have added two more services as well - one to do a geo-lookup (I've reused the service from my Twitter GeoTrending app) and I've created a brand new one to detect the user agent so that I can display icons indicating if a user is connected from a PC or a mobile device.
+I bolted on two more services: one for geo-lookup (reused from my Twitter GeoTrending app) and a new one for user agent detection, so I can display icons showing whether a user connects from a PC or a mobile device.

 app.factory('useragent', [